MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 The steps in this section show you how to run the app locally.

 Quarkus supports the automatic provisioning of unconfigured services in development and test mode.
 Quarkus refers to this capability as dev services.
 Let's say you include a Quarkus feature, such as connecting to a database service.
 You want to test the app, but haven't yet fully configured the connection to a real database.
-Quarkus automatically starts a stub version of the relevant service and connects your application to it.
+Quarkus automatically starts a containerized stub version of the relevant service and connects your application to it.
 For more information, see [Dev Services Overview](https://quarkus.io/guides/dev-services#databases) in the Quarkus documentation.

 Make sure your container environment is running and use the following command to enter Quarkus dev mode: